-- Ø changes in interest rates and the market value of our mortgage-backed securities (or MBS); - Ø changes in the prepayment rates on the mortgage loans securing our MBS; - Ø our ability to use borrowings to finance our assets; - Ø changes in government regulations affecting our business; - Ø our ability to maintain our qualification as a REIT for federal income tax purposes; and - Ø risks associated with investing in real estate assets, including changes in business conditions and the general economy.
+- · changes in interest rates and the market value of our mortgage-backed securities (or MBS); - · changes in the prepayment rates on the mortgage loans securing our MBS; - · our ability to borrow to finance our assets; - · changes in government regulations affecting our business; - · our ability to maintain our qualification as a REIT for federal income tax purposes; - · our ability to maintain our exemption from registration under the Investment Company Act of 1940 (or the 1940 Act); and - · risks associated with investing in real estate assets, including changes in business conditions and the general economy.

-These and other risks, uncertainties and factors, including those identified in this prospectus supplement and in our annual report on Form 10-K for the fiscal year ended December 31, 2006, could cause our actual results to differ materially from those projected in any forward-looking statements we make.
-All forward-looking statements speak only as of the date they are made and we do not undertake, and specifically disclaim, any obligation to update or revise any forward-looking statements to reflect events or circumstances occurring after the date of such statements.
+These and other risks, uncertainties and factors, including those identified in our annual report on Form 10-K for the fiscal year ended December 31, 2007, could cause our actual results to differ materially from those projected in any forward-looking statements we make.
+All forward-looking statements speak only as of the date they are made.
+New risks and uncertainties arise over time and it is not possible to predict those factors or how they may affect us.
+Except as required by law, we are not obligated to, and do not intend to, update or revise any forward-looking statements whether as a result of new information, future events or otherwise.